 These beautiful, unique rugs are a cross-cultural collaboration combining Aboriginal designs and traditional Kashmiri rug-making techniques.
 Chain stitched, using hand dyed wool and finished with a heavy cotton backing, each rug is a completely handmade piece.
 This project is unusual because the rug is owned by the artists, rather than licensed to a third party.
 A more empowering way to work, this brings many direct benefits to the artists’ and their community.
 Control and ownership of intellectual property are also maintained.
 Purchase of these rugs guarantees a direct return to the Aboriginal artist and their community.

 These rugs have non-slip backing and a sleeve for hanging rod.

-This work is produced in remote villages by local artists.
-The pure wool is dyed in situ and the stitching is done by hand; chain-stitch is a traditional Kashmiri handicraft.
+The pure wool is dyed in situ and the stitching is done by hand, the chain-stitch being a traditional Kashmiri handicraft.